 Changing Policy Results in Decreased Costs

-Representatives from the Missouri Coalition for Community Behavioral Healthcare and the Missouri Department of Mental Health provided a public policy and advocacy perspective, focusing not only on improved access to care but also Medicaid savings: after only three years of the CCBHC model, savings to Medicaid totaled $18.2 million.
+Representatives from the Missouri Coalition for Community Behavioral Healthcare and the Missouri Department of Mental Health provided a public policy and advocacy perspective, focusing on improved access to care.
 Missouri CCBHCs are required to partner with the state of Missouri’s Emergency Room Enhancement (ERE) Project, a collaboration between hospitals and behavioral health providers to improve care coordination and increase access to behavioral healthcare.
 For those engaged in behavioral health services through the ERE, Missouri has shown a staggering 69% reduction in homelessness, a 32% reduction in unemployment, and a 55% reduction in criminal justice involvement.
-The Missouri Primary Care Association and the Missouri Coalition explained that the State of Missouri decided to codify the CCBHC payment in a Medicaid State Plan Amendment (SPA), as opposed to the option of pursuing a Medicaid waiver, due to a SPA’s perpetual status, state-wide coverage, and freedom of choice among providers for all individuals.
+The Missouri Department of Mental Health and the Missouri Coalition explained that the State of Missouri decided to codify the CCBHC payment in a Medicaid State Plan Amendment (SPA), as opposed to the option of pursuing a Medicaid waiver, due to a SPA’s perpetual status, state-wide coverage, and freedom of choice among providers for all individuals.

 “It’s fascinating to learn the differences from state to state, CCBHC to CCBHC, and FQHC to FQHC; everyone has unique struggles and unique successes.”